-2) Snowball-The snowball method involves paying off the lowest debt amount first.
+2) Snowball- The snowball method involves paying off the lowest debt amount first.
 First, just as you would with the avalanche method, budget enough money to pay the minimum on all cards.
 Then apply any remaining funds toward paying off the credit card with the lowest balance.
-Once you have paid off the first credit card, continue paying the same monthly amount you started with.
-Follow the same strategy as the first credit card: Pay only the minimum payments on all other cards while using all the remaining funds to pay off your second-lowest debt.
+Once you have paid off the first credit card (the card with the smallest balance), continue paying the same monthly amount you started with, following the same strategy: Pay minimum payments on all but one card - the card with the smallest total debt.
+On that card, pay as much as you can every month.

-The snowball method can be more costly than the avalanche method, because you might pay more interest.
+The snowball method can cost a little bit more than the avalanche method, because you might pay more interest.
 But many people believe that seeing small debts paid down helps motivate them to stick to the discipline of paying down debts.
-In fact, two marketing professors in Northwestern University's Kellogg School of Management recently studied thousands of people who were participating in a debt relief program and evaluated the results of their efforts to become debt free.12 They found that the snowball method was more effective for more people, because small successes motivated people to keep working toward debt freedom.
-The study found that most people were inspired to keep working toward debt freedom.
-The study found that most people were inspired to keep working toward debt freedom when they knew they were completing part of the process, even if it was just a small part.
+In fact, when two marketing professors in Northwestern University's Kellogg School of Management studied thousands of people who were participating in a debt relief program and evaluated the results of their efforts to become debt-free, they found that the snowball method was more effective for more people, because small successes motivated people to keep working toward debt freedom.
+The study found that people were inspired to keep working toward debt freedom when they knew they were completing part of the process, even if it was just a small part.11

 Ask yourself which method might work better for you, and then plan to stick with it until you succeed.